 Wet AMD may also be called neovascular or exudative AMD.
 It is likely to cause severe visual loss over quite a short time.
 New blood vessels grow up into the Retina and often leak blood and fluids in the Retinal layers resulting is swelling and distortion of the Retina.
-This impaires the functioning of the retina resulting in loss of vision.
+This impairs the functioning of the retina resulting in loss of vision.

-Smoking and chewing tobacco.
+- Smoking and chewing tobacco.

-High blood pressure
+- High blood pressure

-A family history of AMD.
+- A family history of AMD.

-High cholesterol levels and obesity
+- High cholesterol levels and obesity

-The main early symptom is Distorted vision, in which a grid of straight lines appears wavy and parts of the grid may appear blank.
+The main early symptom is a Distorted vision, in which a grid of straight lines appears wavy and parts of the grid may appear blank.
 A ‘blind spot’ then develops in the middle of your visual field.
 This tends to become larger over time as more and more rods and cones degenerate in the macula.
 Words in a book or newspaper may become blurred.
 Colours appear less bright.
-You have difficulty recognising faces.
+You may have difficulty in recognizing faces.

+Your Eye doctor may ask you to look at a special chart called Amsler’s chart with horizontal and vertical lines to check your visual fields.
 He will examine the back of your eye with a slit lamp microscope.
 This is a magnifying piece of equipment where the ophthalmologist examines your retina.
 Digital photographs can be taken of the retina.
 Another test called ocular coherence tomography (OCT Test) is a non-invasive test that uses special light rays to scan the retina.
-It can give very detailed ‘3D’ information about the macula, and can show if the macula is thickened or abnormal If wet AMD is diagnosed or suspected, then a further test called fluorescein angiography may be done.
+It can give very detailed ‘3D’ information about the macula and can show if the macula is thickened or abnormal If wet AMD is diagnosed or suspected, then a further test called fluorescein angiography may be done.
 For this test a dye is injected into a vein in your hand and pictures of the retina are taken with a special camera the ophthalmologist can see where any dye leaks into the macula from the abnormal leaky blood vessels.
 This test can give an indication of the extent and severity of the condition.

-In recent years a group of medicines called anti-VEGFs has been developed which help to prevent the formation of the abnormal blood vessels that occur in Wet ARMD.
+In recent years a group of medicines called anti-VEGFs has been developed which helps to prevent the formation of the abnormal blood vessels that occur in Wet ARMD.
 The anti-VEGF medicines are injected using a fine needle directly into the central cavity of the eye.
-These injections are needed to be injected once in every month till the bleeding on the retina subsides.
+These injections are needed to be injected once every month till the bleeding on the retina subsides.
 Serial OCT and FFA tests are important in determining the response and course of the treatment.
 Other treatment modalities include special laser application to the retina and surgery in exceptional cases.
 Patients can also benefit from vitamin and mineral supplements.
 These supplements can slow down the progression of ARMD.